ShaunMaher/nonSense/Building_nonSense.md

 **Note:** If you are using the https://github.com/ShaunMaher/nonSense.git repository, all of these changes and fixes have already been made for you.
-Skip ahead to the "Build" section.
+Skip ahead to the "Create build.conf" section.

 ### Configuration files
 We need to copy/rename some pfSense files to nonSense.